damolinx/vscode-sorbetto/README.md

 # Sorbetto for VS Code

 Sorbetto is a Visual Studio Code extension that provides language support for Ruby via [Sorbet](https://github.com/sorbet/sorbet), a type checker developed by Stripe.
 It began as a fork of the official [Ruby Sorbet](https://github.com/sorbet/sorbet/tree/master/vscode_extension) extension, originally created to explore improvements in code maintainability and user experience (UX).
 Since then, Sorbetto's internals have been extensively rewritten, and new functionality has been added.
 While it continues to serve as an experimentation platform, it now follows its own path—compatibility with the original extension is no longer a priority.
 Note that both extensions rely on the same Sorbet [Language Server](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#why-language-server), so any differences in behavior occur exclusively in the VS Code layer.

-Some relevant custom features:
+### Features
 - [Multi-root workspace](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) support, including separate Sorbet LSP instances per workspace folder
 - Uses the [Language Status Item](https://code.visualstudio.com/api/references/vscode-api#LanguageStatusItem) to report status
 - New configuration model